Justia Lawyer Rating

 While in state prison, she (Myers prefers female pronouns) was diagnosed and further committed as a mentally disordered offender (MDO) under the Mentally Disordered Offender Act (“MDO Act”) (Penal Code § 2960, et seq.).
 She was then treated under the Department of State Hospitals for a year after the end of her prison term.

-The one-year, involuntary commitment had an ending date of October 15, 2020, but one month prior to this date, the Kern County district attorney sought to extend the commitment, alleging that Myers’ mental disorder is not in remission and that Myers, because of the disorder, represented a substantial danger of physical harm to the public, as allowed by the MDO Act.
+The one-year, involuntary commitment had an ending date of October 15, 2020, but one month prior to this date, the Kern County district attorney sought to extend the commitment, alleging that Myers’ mental disorder was not in remission and that Myers, because of the disorder, represented a substantial danger of physical harm to the public, as allowed by the MDO Act.
 See also People v.
 Foster (2019) 7 Cal.
 5th 1202, 1205.

 The trial court set a trial on the People’s request, which if granted, extends the commitment for another year.
 Penal Code § 2972(c).